You are using an outdated browser. Please upgrade your browser to improve your experience.

 It’s also worth checking who the real sender is.
 The email name may say it’s from “HMRC” or “Apple” – but check exactly what email address the message has come from.
 You may need to click on the name of the sender at the top of the email to see the address.
 A genuine email from the government will end in gov.uk.

 Emails from your bank should have the same ending as your bank’s web address – e.g. santander.co.uk or barclaycard.co.uk.
 But watch out for email addresses that look similar – e.g. santanderbank.co.uk.
-They may contain the name of the organisation who seems to be emailing you – but be slightly different.
+They may contain the name of the organisation who seems to be emailing you, but will be slightly different.

 3. Contact the organisation